Anirban165/next-js-performance-analysis/README.md

-# Next.js Project Demonstrating CSR, SSG, ISR, SSR
+# Next.js  tProject Demonstrating CSR, SSG, ISR, SSR

 I have created a Next.js project that demonstrates different data-fetching strategies using the App Router.
 Below are the routes and their corresponding rendering methods: